 The First Filing Due Date applies only to the flat-rate premium filings for certain large plans.
-Whether you need to make a flat-rate premium filing and payment by the First Filing Due Date depends on the number of plan participants for whom you were required to pay premiums for the plan year preceding the premium payment year (i.e., for 2004 premiums, the 2003 participant count).
+Whether you need to make a flat-rate premium filing and payment by the First Filing Due Date depends on the number of plan participants for whom you were required to pay premiums for the plan year preceding the premium payment year (i.e., for 2006 premiums, the 2005 participant count).

-Plans that were required to pay premiums for 500 or more participants for the preceding plan year must file a Form 1-ES by the First Filing Due Date and a Form 1-EZ or Form 1 by the Final Filing Due Date.
-For singleemployer plans, only the flat-rate premium is due by the First Filing Due Date; the variable-rate premium is due by the Final Filing Due Date.
-For multiemployer plans (which pay only the flat-rate premium), the entire premium is due by the First Filing Due Date.
+Plans that were required to pay premiums for 500 or more participants for the preceding plan year must pay the flat-rate premium (or an estimate) with required information by the First Filing Due Date.
+If an estimated filing is made, or if the plan's total premium is not paid in full, the plan must make a final (reconciliation) filing with any required payment by the Final Filing Due Date.
+Only the flat-rate premium is due by the First Filing Due Date; the variable-rate premium for single-employer plans is due by the Final Filing Due Date.
+For large multiemployer plans (which pay only the flat-rate premium), the entire premium is due by the First Filing Due Date.

-Example A new calendar-year plan was adopted and effective on January 1, 2003, and had 650 participants on that date.
-Since the plan was not required to pay premiums for 2002 (because it was not in existence then), it was not required to pay its 2003 flat-rate premium by the First Filing Due Date in 2003 (February 28, 2003).
-It was required to pay its 2003 flat-rate and variable-rate premiums by the 2003 Final Filing Due Date (October 15, 2003).
-As a new plan, its 2003 premium snapshot date was January 1, 2003 (the first day of the plan year).
-The 2003 flat-rate premium was based on a participant count of 650 as of January 1, 2003.
+Example A new calendar-year plan was adopted and effective on January 1, 2005, and had 650 participants on that date.
+Since the plan was not required to pay premiums for 2004 (because it was not in existence then), it was not required to pay its 2005 flat-rate premium by the First Filing Due Date in 2005 (February 28, 2005).
+It was required to pay its 2005 flat-rate and variable-rate premiums by the 2005 Final Filing Due Date (October 17, 2005).
+As a new plan, its 2005 premium snapshot date was January 1, 2005 (the first day of the plan year).
+The 2005 flat-rate premium was based on a participant count of 650 as of January 1, 2005.

-The number of participants decreases during 2003, and the participant count on December 31, 2003, is 450.

-For 2004, the participant count (450) is determined as of December 31, 2003, the plan's 2004 premium snapshot date.
-The plan must pay a flat-rate premium for 450 participants by the First Filing Due Date (March 1, 2004) because it was required to pay premiums for 650 participants for the preceding year (2003), determined as of January 1, 2003, its 2003 premium snapshot date.
+The number of participants decreases during 2005, and the participant count on December 31, 2005, is 450.
+For 2006, the participant count (450) is determined as of December 31, 2005, the plan's 2006 premium snapshot date.
+The plan must pay a flat-rate premium for 450 participants by the First Filing Due Date (February 28, 2006) because it was required to pay premiums for 650 participants for the preceding year (2005), determined as of January 1, 2005, its 2005 premium snapshot date.

-Plans required to pay premiums for fewer than 500 participants for the preceding year are required to file the Form 1-EZ or Form 1 and pay the entire premium due by the Final Filing Due Date.
+A plan required to pay premiums for fewer than 500 participants for the preceding year is required to make its premium filing and pay the entire premium due by the Final Filing Due Date.

-The following table shows the Filing Due Dates for most plans for the 2004 premium payment year.
+The following table shows the Filing Due Dates for most plans for the 2006 premium payment year.